-□Whenever you get a bill from a network provider that you think is more than you should pay send us the bill.
-We will contact the provider directly and resolve the billing problem. y, □ If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made.
-You should ask us to pay you back for the difference between the amount you paid and the amount you owed under the plan.
+□ If you are eligible for Medicare cost-sharing assistance under Medicaid, we providers to bill you for covered services.
+We pay our providers directly, and from any charges.
+This is true even if we pay the provider less than the provider a service. d we protect you □Whenever you get a bill from a network provider that you think is more than send us the bill.
+We will contact the provider directly and resolve the billing □ If you have already paid a bill to a network provider, but you feel that you passend us the bill along with documentation of any payment you have made.
+You sto pay you back for the difference between the amount you paid and the owed under the plan.
+You should ask

-3.If you are retroactively enrolled in our plan
+3. If you are retroactively enrolled in our plan